 Any excuse should be emailed to the Head GSI.
 Email the excuse request out as soon as possible.
 Excuses will be handled on a case-by-case basis.
-Since there is one homework drop, missing homework is rarely excused.
+Since there are two homework drops, missing homework is rarely excused.
 Lab and exam excuses are given more consideration.
 Examples of situations that merit an exam or lab excuse are medical emergencies and family emergencies.